Hystabec/Gossip-Simulator/README.md

 Select either `NPC_Data.xml` OR `Gossip_Data.xml`.
 If the `NPC file was opened`, select an NPC from the `NPC List` panel the view the details about the NPC.
 If the `gossip file was opened`, select a gossip instance from the `Gossip List` panel the view the details about the gossip.
+Currently the `Save` feature doesn't work, in the future the program could also edit the selected files.

 ## Editing XML files
 Currently `gossipSim` can only read `NPC_Data.xml` and `Gossip_Data.xml`.